Vernonia School District 47J v. Acton: Facts

 In the mid-1980s, officials in the school district in Vernonia noticed a precipitous rise in drug use among the students in the Vernonia School District.
-Disciplinary problems arose in frequency and severity.
-Student-athletes were prevalent among Vernonia's students.
+Disciplinary problems arose in frequency and severity, including among student athletes.
 At the trial, the Vernonia High School football and wrestling coaches noted they had witnessed injuries attributable to student drug use.

 In response, the school district offered special classes, speakers, and presentations to the students intended to deter drug use.
 It brought in a specially trained dog to detect drugs, but the drug problem continued unabated.
-After inviting comments from the parents of the district's students, the district adopted a drug-testing plan.
+After inviting comments from the parents of the district's students, the district adopted a drug testing plan.

 The protocol of the random drug testing program the district initiated was straightforward.
-All student-athletes would be required to submit to the program as a condition of participating in athletics.
+All student athletes would be required to submit to the program as a condition of participating in athletics.
 All athletes were tested at the beginning of the season, and 10% of the athletes were selected randomly every week to provide a urine sample.
 The samples were collected in a manner that preserved the students' modesty.
 If a student's sample tested positive, the student was given the option of either undergoing counseling and submitting to six weekly drug tests or sitting out the remainder of that season as well as the following season.

-New Jersey v.
-T. L. O., 469 U.S. 325 (1985), is a decision by the Supreme Court of the United States addressing the constitutionality of a search of a public high school student for contraband after she was caught smoking in her school's lavatory.
-A subsequent search of her purse revealed drug paraphernalia, marijuana, and documentation of drug sales.
-She was charged as a juvenile for the drugs and paraphernalia found in the search.
-She fought the search, claiming it violated her Fourth Amendment right against unnecessary searches.
-The U.S. Supreme Court, in a 6–3 ruling, held that the search was reasonable under the Fourth Amendment.

-Majority Opinion
+Students challenged the drug testing plan in court as a violation of Fourth Amendment rights, with the case eventually reaching the U.S. Supreme Court in 1995.